 Mailing Your Graduation Announcements

 If the announcement is being sent as an invitation to the ceremony and/or a graduation party, the recipient should have them at least 14 days before the event.
-Three weeks ahead of the ceremony is ideal, and four weeks is even better, if people from out of town are being invited who need to plan ahead.
+Three weeks ahead of the ceremony is ideal, and four weeks is fine, especially if people from out of town are being invited who need to plan ahead.
+Unlike a wedding, it is not recommended that you mail graduation announcements more than 4 weeks in advance.
 If the card is just being used to announce the accomplishment of graduation, it is proper to send it up to two or three weeks after the ceremony.

 Place your card in the card slots, if your announcement includes this feature.
 If not, place the name card face-up in the fold of the announcement.
 However, if the announcement verse is printed on the front of the card, then the name card should be placed on top of the announcement.